 Gordon Pinsent as he appeared on the cover of Zoomer Magazine's November 2012 issue.
 Photo: John Hyrniuk

-In celebration of Gordon Pinsent’s 90th birthday today (July 12), we’re revisiting our November 2012 cover story with the beloved actor in which he discusses acting, aging and his celebrated career.
+Canadian acting icon Gordon Pinsent has passed away peacefully in his sleep, according to a statement from his family.
+He was 92.
+In remembrance of the Newfoundland native, we revisit our November 2012 cover story with the beloved actor in which he discusses acting, aging and his celebrated career.

 His voice is striking and familiar.
 The rich, lilting baritone turns heads as we walk across the beach, and he muses about the nearby bluffs, the white cliffs prominent against the cerulean sky.
 When we reach our destination near a peninsula of rocks, a female bystander loiters nearby until he speaks and then, with a contented sigh of “Oh, there’s that voice,” she wanders off.

 Even under his lush beard and mane-like shock of white hair, Gordon Pinsent’s face is as recognizable as his brogue.
 At one point he expresses concern, an eyebrow raised as he gestures to his facial hair.
 Reassuring him that it lends a Hemingwayesque appeal, I’m rewarded with a long chuckle (it’s much later when I remember his voice work in the Oscar-winning short film The Old Man and the Sea).